Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: Introduction

 \section{Introduction}

 Over the last twenty years, numerical approximations of stochastic partial differential equations (SPDEs) with globally Lipschitz coefficients have been extensively and well studied, see the monographs \cite{JK11,kruse2014strong,lord2014introduction} and references therein.
 By contrast, numerical analysis of SPDEs with non-globally Lipschitz coefficients is, in our opinion, at an early stage and far from being well-understood.
-A typical SPDE model with non-globally Lipschitz coefficients is the stochastic Allen-Cahn equation, which has been numerically studied by many researchers recently, see, e.g., \cite{becker2017strong,becker2019strong,brehier2018strong,brehier2018analysis,brehier2018weak,feng2017finite,liu2018strong,liu2018strong-multiplicative,cui2018weak,feng2018strong,gyongy2016convergence,jentzen2015strong,jentzen2016exponential,kovacs2015discretisation,kovacs15backward,Majee2017optimal,campbell2018adaptive}.
-As another prominent SPDE model with non-globally Lipschitz coefficients, the Cahn-Hilliard-Cook (CHC) equations, also named stochastic Cahn-Hilliard equation in the literature, are, however, much less investigated.
-As far as we know, only a few publications are devoted to the numerical research of the CHC equation \cite{cardon2000implicit,cui2018strong,hutzenthaler2014perturbation,kovacs2011finite,furihata2018strong, li2016unconditionally}.
-Particularly, strong convergence of the semi-discrete and fully discrete finite element methods are, respectively, proved in \cite{kovacs2011finite} and \cite{furihata2018strong} for the CHC equation, but without convergence rates recovered.
+A typical SPDE model with non-globally Lipschitz coefficients is the stochastic Allen-Cahn equation, which has been numerically studied by many researchers recently, see, e.g., \cite{becker2017strong,becker2019strong,brehier2018strong,brehier2018analysis,brehier2018weak,feng2017finite,liu2018strong,liu2018strong-multiplicative,cui2018weak,cui2019strong,feng2018strong,gyongy2016convergence,jentzen2015strong,jentzen2018exponential,kovacs2015discretisation,kovacs15backward,Majee2017optimal,campbell2018adaptive}.
+As another prominent SPDE model with non-globally Lipschitz coefficients, the Cahn-Hilliard-Cook (CHC) equations, also known as the stochastic Cahn-Hilliard equation in some literature, are, however, much less investigated.
+As far as we know, only a few publications are devoted to numerical studies of the CHC equation \cite{cardon2000implicit,cui2018strong,hutzenthaler2014perturbation,kovacs2011finite,furihata2018strong, li2016unconditionally}.
+Particularly, strong convergence of the semi-discrete and fully discrete finite element methods is, respectively, proved in \cite{kovacs2011finite} and \cite{furihata2018strong} for the CHC equation, but without convergence rates recovered.
 The present article attempts to fill the left gap, by recovering strong convergence rates of the (fully discrete) finite element methods for the CHC equation.